Getting Started

 Failed to Parse the Package Metadata: How to Fix

-Typically, if you see “Failed to Parse the Package Metadata“, this is because you’ve probably created your own custom plugin and you’ve tried uploading it via:
+Typically, if you see “Failed to Parse the Package Metadata“, this is because you’ve probably created your own custom plugin or Theme and you’ve tried uploading it via:

 • Staq Panel of the site > Plugins > Add Plugin;